 - 1. Violate the school rules and School District policies on student discipline including policies and procedures on student behavior; - 2.
 Ingest or otherwise use a beverage containing alcohol (except for religious purposes); - 3.
 Ingest or otherwise use tobacco or nicotine in any form; - 4.
-Ingest or otherwise use, possess, buy, sell, offer to sell, barter, or distribute any product composed purely of caffeine in a loose powdered form or any illegal substance (including mood- altering and performance enhancing drugs or chemicals) or paraphernalia; - 5.
-Ingest or otherwise use, possess, buy, sell, offer to sell, barter, or distribute any object that is or - could be considered a weapon or any item that is a look alike weapon.
+Ingest or otherwise use, possess, buy, sell, offer to sell, barter, or distribute any product composed purely of caffeine in a loose powdered form, tobacco, nicotine, THC or any illegal substances (including mood- altering and performance enhancing drugs or chemicals), or paraphernalia; - 5.
+The use, possession, purchasing, selling, offering to sell, bartering, or distributing any object that is or could be considered a weapon or any item that is a look alike weapon.
 This prohibition does not prohibit legal use of weapons in cooking and in athletics, such as archery, martial arts practice, target shooting, hunting, and skeet; - 6.
-Attend a party or other gathering and/or ride in a vehicle where alcoholic beverages and/or - controlled substances are being consumed by minors; - 7.
+Attend a party or other gathering and/or ride in a vehicle where alcoholic beverages and/or controlled substances are being consumed by minors; - 7.
 Act in an unsportsmanlike manner; - 8.
-Violate any criminal law, including but not limited to, assault, battery, arson, theft, gambling, - eavesdropping, vandalism and reckless driving; - 9.
-Haze or bully other students; - 10.
-Violate the written rules for the extracurricular or athletic activity; - 11.
-Behave in a manner that is detrimental to the good of the group or school; - 12.
-Be insubordinate or disrespectful toward the activity's sponsors or team's coaching staff; - 13.
-Falsify any information contained on any permit or permission form required by the extracurricular or athletic activity.
+Violate any criminal law, including but not limited to, assault, battery, arson, theft, gambling, eavesdropping, vandalism and reckless driving; - 9.
+Violate the written rules for the extracurricular or athletic activity; - 10.
+Behave in a manner that is detrimental to the good of the group or school; - 11.
+Be insubordinate or disrespectful toward the activity's sponsors or team's coaching staff; - 12.
+Falsify any information contained on any permit or permission form required by the extracurricular or athletic activity. - 13.
+Haze or bully other students;